Jacques Andrieux: Postwar service

-After the war, he continued a career in the French air force.
-He commanded a fighter training unit in Meknès, Morocco until 1950.
+After the war, he continued a career in the French Air Force.
+He commanded a fighter training unit in Meknes, Morocco until 1950.
 He then took command of the 2e Escadre de Chasse in Dijon, France, and later of the 4e Brigade aérienne in Bremgarten, Germany.

-He also commanded the 12e Escadre de Chasse in Cambrai.
+He also commanded the 12e Escadre de Chasse in Cambrai in northern France.

 He retired in 1970 with the rank of général de brigade aérienne and held various civilian positions.

 He died on 21 January 2005 in Saint-Georges-de-Didonne where he was buried.